pygfx/pyshader/README.md

 #### Strict typing

-Python-shader uses type inference, so you don't have to worry about specifying types except for the function's input arguments.
+Pyshader uses type inference, so you don't have to worry about specifying types except for the function's input arguments.
 The typing is strict though, and there is no implicit conversion from integers to floats; you need to explicitly cast them.